-We study the effects of gender on the evaluation of economic research using submissions to four leading journals.
-We begin by comparing the relative recommendations of female and male referees in assessing female- versus male-authored papers.
-The difference-in-differences is precisely estimated and close to zero, suggesting that the differential biases of male referees are negligible.
-To assess whether referees as a whole impose a different standard for female authors, however, we have to account for quality differences across papers.
+We study the role of gender in the evaluation of economic research using submissions to four leading journals.
+We find that referee gender has no effect on the relative assessment of female- versus male-authored papers, suggesting that the differential biases of male referees are negligible.
+To determine whether referees as a whole impose a different standard for female authors, however, we have to account for quality differences across papers.
 Building on a prespecified design, we compare citations for female and male-authored papers, holding constant the referee evaluations and other characteristics, including prior publications of the authors.
 We find that female-authored papers receive about 25% more citations than observably similar male-authored papers.
-A survey of professional economists suggests that this result is unlikely to be driven by excess citations for female-authored papers.
+A survey of economists suggests that this result is unlikely to be driven by excess citations for female-authored papers.
 Rather, referees of both genders appear to set a higher bar for female-authored papers.
-Editors largely follow the referees, resulting in a 7 percentage points lower probability of a revise and resubmit verdict for femaleauthored papers, relative to a citation-maximizing benchmark.
-In their desk rejection decisions editors treat female authors more favorably, though they still impose a higher bar than would be expected under citation-maximization.
-The recommendations of male and female referees are equally informative about future citations, and editors weigh the recommendations of both groups equally.
-We also find no significant differences in the time that referees or editors take in reaching decisions about female-authored versus male-authored papers.
-We discuss the implications of our findings for the profession.
+Editors largely follow the referees, resulting in a 7 percentage point lower probability of a revise and resubmit verdict for female-authored papers relative to a citation-maximizing benchmark.
+In their desk rejection decisions, editors treat female authors more favorably, though they still impose a higher bar than under citationmaximization.
+We find no differences in the weight that editors place on the recommendations of female versus male referees, or in the time to reaching an editorial decision for female versus male-authored papers.

 ^{}We thank the editors and staff of the Journal of the European Economics Association, the Quarterly Journal of Economics, the Review of Economics and Statistics, and the Review of Economic Studies for their invaluable assistance and support.
-We also thank Lawrence Katz, Andrei Shleifer, Lise Versterlund, and Heidi Williams for helpful comments.
-We are also grateful to Luisa Cefala', Alden Cheng, Johannes Hermle, Andrew Tai, and a team of undergraduate research assistants for their extraordinary help.
+We also thank Dan Hamermesh, Lawrence Katz, Andrei Shleifer, Lise Versterlund, and Heidi Williams for helpful comments.
+We are also grateful to Luisa Cefala, Margaret Chen, Alden Cheng, Johannes Hermle, Andrew Tai, and a team of undergraduate research assistants for their extraordinary help.
 Nagore Iriberri acknowledges financial support from grants ECO2015-66027-P MINECO/FEDER and IT869-13.
 Patricia Funk acknowledges financial support from the Swiss National Science Foundation (grant 178887).
 The analysis plan is posted on the AEA registry under AEARCTR-0003048.